University of Aberdeen: Music

 The Aberdeen Student Show is a musical and theatrical show, usually with a strong comedy element, staged every year since 1921.
-Its purpose is to raise money for charity, as part of the Aberdeen Students' Charities Campaign (“ASCC”).
-From the start it has involved a number of young writers, performers and musicians who have gone on to greater renown in the fields of theatre, media and the arts.
+Its purpose is to raise money for charity, as part of the Aberdeen Students' Charities Campaign.
+A number of its writers, performers and musicians have gone on to greater renown in the fields of theatre, media and the arts.